kwart/secured-webapp-template/README.md

 ## Get it

-Get a [https://github.com/kwart/secured-webapp-template/releases](released version) or build the app yourself.
+Get a [released version](https://github.com/kwart/secured-webapp-template/releases) or build the app yourself.

 ### How to build it